ripsawridge/site/contents/content/cma/2023/rawlins-steamboat.md

 {% image /cmaimages/2023/3-DSC05995.jpg %}
 *A friendly road too, a man stopped and gave me some water.*

-Christine and I share the Pessimistic View.
 Note that this view is actually quite positive over the long run.
 When the elites see their ideas fail, they begin to think catastrophically and are full of "doom and gloom."
 When the pessimist (in regard to what men are capable of) sees a failing,